mvn-daipham2-hn/design_pattern_with_dart/chain_of_responsibility_pattern/README.md

 ## UML diagram:
 ![Screenshot 2024-09-26 at 15 44 25](https://github.com/user-attachments/assets/a6187ea3-73e5-4eec-967f-4daa056164d7)

+• **_Handler_**
+- defines an interface for handling requests.
+- (optional) implements the successor link.

+• **_ConcreteHandler_**
+- handles requests it is responsible for.
+- can access its successor.
+- if the ConcreteHandler can handle the request, it does so; otherwise, it forwards the request to its successor.

+• **_Client_**
+- initiates the request to a ConcreteHandler object on the chain.

 ## Benefits:
 - Decouples the sender of the request and its receivers.